Types of treatment for liver cancer

 - A single tumour 5 to 7cm in size that has not grown for at least six months

 To have a liver transplant you need a liver from a donor.
 It can sometimes take months to find a donated liver that closely matches yours.
-During this delay, the cancer may continue to grow and you may need to have other treatment to try to control it.
+During this delay, the cancer may continue to grow and you may need to have other treatment to try to control it, such as radiofrequency ablation or chemoembolisation.

 For most people with primary liver cancer, a transplant will not help them.
 It is too big an operation to survive if you are already very ill.
-Most importantly, if your cancer has already spread outside the liver a transplant will not cure it.
-You would then go through a very major operation, only to find that the cancer started to grow somewhere else.
+Also, if your cancer has already spread outside the liver a transplant will not cure it.
+You would go through a very major operation, only to find that the cancer started to grow somewhere else.
+Likewise, if you have a large tumour in the liver or more than 5 tumours, the risk of the cancer coming back is too great to risk such a big operation.
 After a liver transplant, you have to take drugs to stop your body rejecting the donated liver.
 These drugs damp down the activity of your immune system and reduce its ability to control the cancer.

 Fibrolamellar hepatocellular cancer develops more often in people who do not have cirrhosis.
 It is often possible to remove these cancers with surgery.